WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 When Wasabi is running, the hardware wallet can be connected via USB to the computer.
 Wasabi should automatically detect the hardware, and open the `Hardware Wallet` tab where you can load the wallet.
-This wallet can be used as a watch-only wallet when the hardware wallet device is not connected, then it can be loaded as any other wallet in the `Wallet Explorer`.
+This wallet can be used as a watch-only wallet when the hardware wallet device is not connected.

 #### Receiving bitcoin